-Britain has evolved dramatically due to the burst of South Asian culture introduced during the 19th Century.
-Citizens from Bangladesh, Pakistan and India brought new skills overseas to Britain.
+Britain has evolved dramatically ever since the burst of South Asian culture introduced during the 19th Century.
+Citizens from Bangladesh, Pakistan and India brought new skills overseas to Britain, alongside diverse cultural perspectives.

 The Second World War contributed to a further population increase of men in search of employment.
 Women and children later joined them during the wake of the Commonwealth Immigration Act.

 This new enlightening identity provided new shops, foods and familiarised different cultural and religious organisations.
 Britain was changing.